Morocco is one of those countries that I find myself forever dreaming of revisiting.

 Throughout the country, you’ll find beautiful spots to explore.
 Marrakech is chaotic yet wonderful, Essaouira has a crumbling, atmospheric medina, Casablanca is home to one of the prettiest mosques in the world, Tangier has the gorgeous beaches, and Chefchaouen is undoubtedly one of the prettiest cities in the world.
-Spending a night camping beneath the stars in the Sahara Desert is in my top three experiences after eight years of full-time travel.
+Spending a night camping beneath the stars in the Sahara Desert is in my top three experiences after 10 years of full-time travel.

 On top of all of that, Morocco is inexpensive.
 I spent just $28 per day in the country!

 So let’s talk about expenses.

 I’ve been recording my travel budget from the very first day I started travelling because I want to show you guys that it’s possible to travel the world without spending a fortune.

 Unlike almost every travel blogger on the planet, I refuse to take comps/freebies/press trips when I travel and make sure to always pay for everything with my own money.
 That means that my opinion is never swayed by tourism boards and marketing companies, and you’ll always be receiving my honest thoughts, good and bad, when it comes to experiences and value.
 I choose where I stay and what I do in a country, travel anonymously to ensure I receive the same experience as you would, and then write freely about whether something sucked or rocked my world.

 Because of this, this post contains affiliate links.
 That means that if you decide to book any accommodation, tours, or travel insurance through the links in this post, I receive a commission from that sale at no additional cost to you.
 This is my primary way of funding my travels and posts like these, so I greatly appreciate your support if you decide to click through.

 How to Find Cheap Flights to Morocco